High School Musical: The Musical: The Series: Release

 The first episode of High School Musical: The Musical: The Series was telecast on Disney Channel, ABC, and Freeform on November 8, 2019, ahead of its launch on the streaming service Disney+ on November 12, 2019, in 4K HDR.
 The preview simulcast of the first episode was viewed by 2.03 million on ABC, in addition to 474,000 on Disney Channel and 293,000 during its Freeform airing.
 The broadcast received 2.8 million viewers in total.
-On the streaming service, episodes were released weekly rather the binge-watching model of all at once.
+On the streaming service, episodes were released weekly rather than the binge-watching model of all at once.
 The first-season finale was released on January 10, 2020.
 High School Musical: The Musical: The Holiday Special, featuring the cast performing Christmas music, was released December 11, 2020; the 45-minute special featured previews of songs and scenes from the second season.
 Before the release of the second season, Disney Channel aired the complete first season in a marathon format on May 8, 2021.
+The first season also airs on Disney Channel in Latin America.
 The second season premiered on May 14, 2021.
 The season was originally planned to debut in 2020 but was delayed after the COVID-19 pandemic halted filming.
 The third season premiered on July 27, 2022; episodes were released weekly.
+The fourth and final season premiered on August 9, 2023; all episodes were released at once.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported a 75% approval for the first season with an average rating of 7.38/10 based on 32 reviews.
+The review aggregator website Rotten Tomatoes reported a 76% approval for the first season with an average rating of 7.4/10 based on 33 reviews.
 The website's critical consensus reads, "Though fans may find what they've been looking for in its nostalgic stylings, High School Musical: The Musical: The Series follows a little too closely in its predecessor's steps to truly be the start of something new."
-Metacritic, which uses a weighted average, assigned a score of 64 out of 100 based on 20 critics, indicating "generally favorable reviews" for the series as a whole.
+Metacritic, which uses a weighted average, assigned a score of 69 out of 100 based on 27 critics, indicating "generally favorable reviews" for the series as a whole.

 Critics commented on the differences between the series and the film, and there was a mixed reaction to the mockumentary format.
 Vinnie Mancuso of Collider described the series as "endearingly tongue-in-cheek".
 Kelly Lawler indicated that the series is a "love letter" to high school theater productions in a review for USA Today.
 Joel Keller of Decider opined that viewing the series did not require an understanding of the original franchise; Caroline Framke of Variety considered some elements of the program too similar to the original film's "two-dimensional" approach.
 Insider's Libby Torres said the series lacked the "infectious energy" of the original film and found the premise jarring.
 Mancuso objected to the mockumentary style of the series, arguing that the format distracted from other humor in the episodes. /Film's Ethan Anderton described the technique as "inorganic and unnecessary".
 Daniel Toy of Tom's Guide felt the talking heads helped avoid unfamiliarity with characters.